Surface Coverage Dynamics for Reversible Dissociative Adsorption on Finite Linear Lattices: Effect of Surface Diffusion

 Including surface diffusion is expected to reduce correlations between neighboring sites that are caused by reversible dissociative adsorption.
-Hence, while each surface diffusion event itself does not change the instantaneous value of surface coverage, the surface coverage dynamics is affected by surface diffusion.
-We first observe how surface diffusion affects the finite system-size effect on surface coverage dynamics.
-We then analyze the surface coverage dynamics of the infinite system and investigate whether the validity of the MFA and PA equations is improved by the inclusion of surface diffusion.
+Hence, while each surface diffusion event itself does not change the instantaneous value of surface coverage, the surface coverage dynamics is modified by surface diffusion.
+In this section, we investigate how surface diffusion affects the finite system-size effect on surface coverage dynamics.